 Siersma \cite{Si90} proved a weaker version of Steenbrink's conjecture by focusing solely on the characteristic polynomials of the monodromy operators (thus dropping the information on the Hodge filtration contained in the spectrum).
 An attempt to bound the number of singularities based on Siersma's work is given in Section \ref{S5}.
 Though sometimes better than the ``naive'' bound from Section \ref{S2}, this bound is still relatively weak; on the other hand, Siersma's results allow us to compute the vertical monodromies required for the more general Saito-Steenbrink formula to work.

 In section \ref{S6}, we use this information to generalize the main results of Section \ref{S4} to arbitrary isolated hypersurface singularities, and we show that in this case the power of the general linear form in the Yomdin deformation of the cone can be chosen to be any $k>d$.
 This results in our Theorem \ref{thm1}, which we then make completely explicit in Theorems \ref{th7.1} and \ref{th7.7}.
-We conclude the paper by showing that Varchenko's bound, while less discrete, implies Theorem \ref{th7.7}, and conjecture that Theorem \ref{th7.7} is in fact equivalent to Varchenko's bound.
-In any case, it is more explicit and eliminates the guesswork in choosing the spectral interval on which to apply Varchenko.
+We conclude the paper by showing that Varchenko's bound, while less discrete, implies Theorem \ref{th7.7}, but we may add another set of discrete bounds, which, in practice, are often extraneous, to arrive at a discrete bound stronger than Varchenko's.

 The main result of this paper is given in Theorem \ref{thm1} which proceeds as follows; let $f$ be a homogeneous polynomial of degree $d$, with $X:=\widetilde{V}(f) \subseteq \mathbb{P}^n$ having only finitely many isolated singularities $P_i$.
 We write $\sigma_{g_i} = \sum_{j=1}^{\mu_i} [\lambda_{i,j}]$ for their spectra, and set $\alpha_{i,j} = d\lambda_{i.j} - \lfloor d \lambda_{i,j} \rfloor$.
 Then for a suitably general linear form $\ell$, and any $k>d$, $f_k =f + \epsilon \ell^k$ has an isolated singularity at zero, and